The Science of Addiction: How Drugs Affect the Brain

 Even with these advances in neuroscience, still there are many who live with the traditional set of beliefs about drug addiction, and don't understand how drugs change the brain over time.
 This article is written to cover that knowledge gap by providing scientific information about how the brain responds to addictive drugs and how drugs change the normal functioning of the brain.

 No one takes a drug thinking of getting addicted to it.
 Often, people get themselves caught in its snare, as all drugs of abuse stimulate the same reward circuit.
 However, addictive drugs affect the brain much more intensely than natural rewards, such as eating, bonding, and sex.
-Di Chiara and Imperato (1988) suggested that drugs of abuse could release up to 10 times the amount of dopamine -- a neurotransmitter that regulates motivating behavior and feelings of pleasure -- that natural rewards produce.

 Continued use of addictive drugs has long-term effects on the brain's pleasure and reward system.
 Imaging studies on drug addicts have provided strong evidence of physical changes in brain regions that are connected to motivation, learning, decision-making, memory, and self-control.
 Hyman and Malenka (2001) suggested that these changes could be at the structural, cellular, molecular, and genomic levels.